Secr3ts/Projet_Shodan/README.md

 # Project CRIME/CAMERAS

 This project serves as a proof-of-concept of correlating crime rates with the number of cameras throughout France.
-Specifically aimed at 2016-2023 due to a lack of data before and afterwards.
+Specifically aimed at 2016-2023 due to a lack of data before and after this period.

 ### Table of Contents